dnsimple/dnsimple-support/content/articles/troubleshooting-email-forwarding-gmail.markdown

 ---
 title: Troubleshooting Email Forwarding with Gmail
-excerpt: Welcome to DNSimple.
-This page is about troubleshooting email forwarding issues with Gmail.
-Hosted DNS has never been this easy.
+excerpt: This article contains instructions to check and debug email forwarding issues.
 categories:
 - Emails
 ---

-# Troubleshooting Email Forwarding with Gmail
+# Troubleshooting Email Forwarding

 Once email forwarding is configured for your domain you may wish to confirm it is working as expected by sending a test message.

+## Email Forwarding and GMail

 To properly test that email forwarding works with Gmail, please use an entirely separate account from the one that will receive forwarded messages.